sat747/crazyswarm/README_WorkingLabNotes.txt

 - Edited Crazyswarm code by Ben&Sammy
 	- fixed typos in comments
-	- renamed 'listener' and 'talker' nodes to 'TRAILGoalData' and 'TRAILGoalAssign'
+	- renamed 'listener' and 'talker' nodes to 'TRAIL_listener' and 'TRAIL_talker'
 	- Created a 'fliecount' variable that takes the number of active crazyflies to create the positionMatrix size to avoid editing the node with each use
 	- Corrected use of duration matrix used in Hungarian Algorithm
 		- the shortest duration used to determine the goals for the crazyflies should be a diagonal across the matrix ('duration[c][c]') rather than down one column